-Alum Chine beach and promenade, Bournemouth, part of 7 magnificent miles of beaches
+Southbourne beach and promenade, Bournemouth, part of 7 magnificent miles of beaches

 The south coast of England, especially Dorset is much favoured by beach goers and walkersenjoying a (relatively) fine micro-climate (arguably the best in the UK), some ancient sights/sites such as Maiden Castle, the Cerne Giant and Corfe Castle, sea views from chalk cliff-tops, some excellent beaches and rolling, undeveloped rural countryside.

 Cerne Giant, near Dorchester, Dorset

 Corfe Castle, near Studland, Dorset

 The start of the South West Coast Path, South Haven Point, Shell Bay, Dorset

 The stunning South West Coast Path (630 miles, 1014 kms), the United Kingdom’s longest footpath, stretches from South Haven Point, Poole Harbour, Dorset (just across the ferry) through the fossil-loaded ‘Jurassic Coast‘, along cliffs and valleys, past fishing villages and resorts to Quay Street Green, Minehead, Somerset.
 It is only partially useable by mountain bikers or horse riders.
 Most hikers don’t walk the whole stretch in one go, needless to say.